mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

 !!! question "How can you run an LSP server for MPS grammars?"

-    There is no support for this in IntelliJ products (see IDEABKL-7409) and also no implementation exists in MPS.
+    IntelliJ products have no support for LSP servers (see IDEABKL-7409), and no implementation exists in MPS.

 !!! question "How can you use databases in MPS?"

-    - MPS doesn't have any special support for databases or for frameworks such as Spring Boot (unlike IntelliJ IDEA).
+    - MPS has no dedicated support for databases or frameworks such as Spring Boot (unlike IntelliJ IDEA).
     - [MPS is not a (relational) database](https://specificlanguages.com/posts/2022-01/12-mps-is-not-a-relational-database/){{ blog('sl') }}

 !!! question "How can you create a standalone utility (not a complete IDE) for language generation with MPS?[^2]"

-    This is not possible at the moment but you can interact with MPS models from Java when you set up the necessary dependencies:
+    This feature is not available at the moment, but you can interact with MPS models from Java when you set up the necessary dependencies:

     ```java
     import jetbrains.mps.smodel.ModelAccess;